haje01/forword/README.md

   - German: ä → a, ö → o, ü → u, ß → ss

 - **Asian Languages:**
-  - Korean: Hangul syllables and Jamo
+  - Korean: Hangul syllables and jamo
-  - Japanese: Hiragana and Katakana
+  - Japanese: Hiragana, Katakana
   - Chinese: CJK Unified Ideographs

 - **Others:**
-  - Russian: Cyrillic characters
+  - Russian: Cyrillic script

 ### Supported Programming Languages
-- C++ (11 or higher)
+- C++ (11 or later)
-- C# (.NET Standard 2.0 or higher)
+- C# (.NET Standard 2.0 or later)
-- Python (3.7 or higher)
+- Python (3.7 or later)

 ### Installation
-The library is distributed as a single source code file (for C++ as a header-only library), making it very easy to include in your project.
+The library is provided as a single source code file (header-only library for C++), making it easy to add to your project.

-Add the appropriate file for your programming language to your project from the following directory structure:
+Simply add the appropriate file for your desired programming language to your project with the following directory structure:

 ```
 forword/